iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Baire Category, Unif Mapping, Metric Topologies.md

 This theorem shows how much of the topology of the reals can be used to represent abstract metric spaces.
 It has profound consequences.
 In [Functional Analysis From MIT OCW](References/Functional%20Analysis%20From%20MIT%20OCW.pdf), it's stated that one of the profound consequence of the theorem is that existence of a function that is continuous but nowhere differentiable.
 See [this](https://math.stackexchange.com/questions/2993112/proving-that-the-set-of-continuous-nowhere-differentiable-functions-is-dense-usi) for a stack exchange post about it.

 ---
 ### **More Topologies for Metric Spaces**

-We would need just a bit more topolgy to grasp the statement of the theorem better.
+We would need just a bit more topology to grasp the statement of the theorem better.
 In the following theorems, $\mathbb B_\epsilon(x)$ is the epsilon ball centered at $x$, with background topology $X$.

 #### **Def | Boundary, Interior and Closure**